BahaaMohamed98/TerminalPlusPlus/README.md

 - Get the terminal size.
 - Hide and show the cursor.
 - Read a single character without waiting for the Enter key.
+- Sleep for a specified number of milliseconds.
+- Run tasks asynchronously without blocking the main thread.

 ## Example Snippets